ottoo/backbonejs-website/README.md

-backbonejs-shopping
+backbonejs web-site project
 ===================

-Started a backbonejs based web store project.
+Started a backbonejs based web-site project.
 Work in progress.
+This is to demonstrate my expertise with the related technologies.

 Going to be using